aronwc/mlsm/papers/oconnor10from/vlandeir.md

 They are not making distinction between strong and weak word, and because they are not using a part-of-speech (POS) tagger they find some errors in their text analysis.

-Once each message is classified as positive or negative, they compute a daily sentiment $x_t$ score which is the number of positive on-topic messages over the number of negative on-topic messages.
+Once each message is classified as positive or negative, they compute a daily sentiment **x_t** score which is the number of positive on-topic messages over the number of negative on-topic messages.

-To finish, they smooth the obtained results saying that the sentiment score on day $t$ is equal to the average of every sentiment score on the $k$ days before where $k$ can be easily changed.
+To finish, they smooth the obtained results saying that the sentiment score on day **t** is equal to the average of every sentiment score on the **k** days before where **k** can be easily changed.

 ####Hypothesis####